Curriculum – History

 • Regular factual recall assessments

-Achieving outstanding outcomes in History – knowing and remembering even more than what is expected in a grammar school Year 10 and 11 curriculum
+Achieving outstanding outcomes in History knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

 • demonstrate relevant and comprehensive knowledge, using first order concepts, combined with a sophisticated understanding of key features and characteristics.